1. Purpose and Scope

 5.1.
 This Policy is supported by existing procedures.
 The Housing Services Manager has responsibility for the implementation of this Policy.

 5.2.
-We will aim to achieve 90% of new tenancies being sustained after 12 months.
-Performance will be monitored annually by the Housing Services Manager.
+We will aim to achieve 90% of new tenancies being sustained after 24 months.
+Performance will be monitored annually by the Housing Services and the Support Services Manager.

 6. Review